2019 Middle School Speech and Debate Tournament

 - Timer/stopwatch.
 Apps on mobile devices are appropriate as long as the device remains in airplane mode during rounds.

-- OPTIONAL BUT ENCOURAGED laptop or mobile device for online ballot entry
+- ENCOURAGED BUT OPTIONAL laptop or mobile device for online ballot entry

 While we are not charging for drops prior to your arrival at Falmouth High School, note:

 - Entry fees will be frozen (nonrefundable) 5 p.m.
 June 4.

 - Drops communicated at check-in will be assessed an additional charge of $10 per entry.

 Text Lisa Melanson 207-899-8036 once you are en route to the tournament to confirm your team and judge attendance.
 Drops communicated prior to arrival will be waived the $10 penalty.